duafatimaa5537/Project_1/README.md

 Project 1 – Data Cleaning & Preparation

 Overview: <br>
-This project was completed as part of my Data Analytics Internship at DecodeLabs.
+This project was completed as part of my Data Analytics Internship.
 The objective was to clean and prepare a raw dataset to ensure data quality and consistency before further analysis.

 Tools Used: <br>
 - Microsoft Power BI (Power Query) <br>